 What are WordPress plugins?

-To add new plugins to your WordPress backend (without having to install it manually), on the left-hand panel under Plugins tab, click Add New and type in the name of the plugin or the function that you want, and click Search Plugins.
-Find the plugin you want and select Install Now, and then click Activate Plugin to begin using it.
+To add new plugins to your WordPress backend (without having to install them manually), on the left-hand panel under Pthe plugins tab, click Add New, type in the name of the plugin or the function tou want, and click Search Plugins.
+Find the plugin you wish to use, select Install Now, and click Activate Plugin to begin using it.

-Advert Inserter (via Igor Funa) — works in tandem with Marketing Manager underneath.
-Will make your life simpler while you monetize your website online with commercials.
-The closing aspect I need to do is figure out the way to code the ads in a way to make them repeat or take a seat in a positive region on my website.
+Advert Inserter (via Igor Funa) — works with Marketing Manager underneath.
+It will simplify your life while you monetize your website online with commercials.
+The closing aspect I need to do is figure out how to code the ads to make them repeat or take a seat in a favorable region on my website.
 This plugin makes adding commercials easy.

 Marketing Supervisor (by way of Scott Switzer) — works in tandem with the Ad Inserter above.
 This beneficial plugin controls what number of ads to show so that you do not get bitch slapped by Google Adsense.
-Google handiest allows 3 commercials per page so this plugin does all the be just right for you so you don’t must fear about compliance!
+Google handiest allows 3threecommercials per page, so this plugin does everything right for you, so you don’t fear compliance!

-Subscribe to remarks Reloaded (with the aid of Camu) — this sort of small characteristic yet it is able to be effective.
-It leaves a touch box for commentators to tick if they wish to follow remarks with the aid of different commentators.
-What does that suggest and how does it benefit you? via subscribing to remarks, it manner they need to peer what others are saying and go back to your website!
+Subscribe to remarks Reloaded (with the aid of Camu) — this sort of small characteristic, yet it can be useful.
+It leaves a touch box for commentators to tick if they wish to follow remarks with different commentators’ aid.
+What does that suggest, and how does it benefit you?
+By subscribing to comments, they must peer what others say and return to your website!
 Encouraging readers to come back returned is a notable thing to have!

 If Your Theme Needs Extra Basic Features

+You are starting wto writeand pputcontent in!
 WordPress automatically installs a pre-written first post for you.
-You can either delete it by writing over it or select Add New under Posts tab on the left-hand panel.
+You can either delete it by writing over it or select Add New under Pthe osts tab on the left-hand panel.